 There are views that more weight should be attributed to deterrence when deciding on sentences of the accused in international trials.
 This is reasonable if one takes into account a number of caveats.
 First, there is the need to address the main criticism of the deterrence philosophy, namely the difficulty of measuring the effectiveness of sanctions designed to prevent offending.
 There is no solid empirical basis supporting the idea that potential perpetrators are intimidated by international indictments and penalties.
 Difficulties with enforcement and dependence on cooperation of individual states only underscore questions about the effectiveness of deterrence in international criminal law.
-One can however counter this concern with the following idea: those few judgments that are issued at an international level gain a lot of publicity, and, at the very minimum, alert potential perpetrators of the general risks associated with offending.This is when symbolism is both a limitation and a goal of international criminal law.
+One can however counter this concern with the following idea: those few judgments that are issued at an international level gain a lot of publicity, and, at the very minimum, alert potential perpetrators of the general risks associated with offending.

+Recent termination of proceedings against Kenyan Vice-President Ruto only underscores this dilemma.
+On the one hand, strong accountability pull following post-election violence in Kenya in 2007-08 alerted both potential candidates from competing parties that any calls for violence will be subject to international scrutiny, paradoxically prompting them to ‘team up’ and form an alliance with the goal of avoiding further inquires by international community.
+On the other hand, the ICC judges stopped the proceedings in this case due to the lack of evidence - position that largely results from ultimate prohibition by the Appeals Chamber of the admission of the recanted witness evidence.
+International criminal law is thus toothless in the face of state opposition.
+This is when symbolism is both a limitation and a goal of international criminal law.